 Fleas are also more obvious on a dog’s belly because the hair is thinner there.
 You might be able to make out the three fleas lurking in the picture on the left.

 There are a number of options for dog flea protection and treatment ranging from the mild and herbal to the full-strength scientific, chemical based approach.
-A very cheap flea treatment is simply to hold the dog underwater (with its head above the water so it can still breathe, obviously) for 15 minutes.
+Very cheap flea treatment is simply to hold the dog underwater (with its head above the water so it can still breathe, obviously) for 15 minutes.